-The HR&A analysis underpinning the rent stabilization policy discussion has done our city a service: policymakers, landlords and tenants now have some idea about the character of rental housing stock in Beverly Hills and the tenants who inhabit it.
-Our city has had a rent stabilization ordinance on the books for four decades yet our city had no accurate tally of rental properties.
-We had no comprehensive assessment of character or ownership.
-Nor did the city understand the rental market and where Beverly Hills fit in.
-The city’s rental unit registry and the HR&A Advisors study has filled in those gaps.
+This HR&A rent stabilization analysis has done our city a service.
+Policymakers, landlords and tenants now have an idea about the character of rental housing stock in Beverly Hills and the tenants who inhabit it.
+However our city still knows little about those who own it.
+We have had rent stabilization ordinance on the books for four decades yet the city until recently had no tally of rented units and no idea about ownership.
+This city’s rental unit registry and the HR&A Advisors study has filled in those gaps.

 Have a look at the data brief and then consider our Renters Alliance summary and observations.